gitUserNameAlex/Weather-tracking-website/README.md

-This site was made with the help of:
+This page was made with the help of:

 Dark sky API